 We were with Mum Tuesday morning but we all chose to leave for a couple of hours, to gather some strength for what we believed would be a long night Tuesday night.
 It was; however, Mum did not succumb to her illness during the night, though her last moment of consciousness was around 8:30 in the morning on the 30th.
 We all stayed in the room with her sharing a day bed rotating to get a bit of rest.

-During that evening, we could hear a slight crackle in mums breathing with her breathing sometimes slowing down, ie missing a breath but then returning to a rhythm (laboured) though the crackle increased.
+During that evening, we could hear a slight crackle in mums breathing with her breathing sometimes slowing down, i.e. missing a breath but then returning to a rhythm (labored) though the crackle increased.

 We asked the doctors the next morning whether this was ‘the death rattle’ and were told yes (why did we have to ask) – not long now, they said.
-Mum’s tongue started to swell and depending on which side they placed her (rolled slightly every couple of hours) the amount of oxygen she must have been receiving must have been minimal though she continued to breath – not long now, they said.
+Mum’s tongue started to swell and depending on which side they placed her (rolled slightly every couple of hours) the amount of oxygen she was receiving must have been minimal though she continued to breathe – not long now, they said.

 The medical staff weren’t allowed to administer the drugs they had at hand – surely they wanted to?

 Another roll over – to ensure the integrity of her skin was maintained should she last another 24 hours – “WHAT THE HELL DID YOU JUST SAY” – oh but probably not long now, they said.